-The CVGT team
+The CVGT Employment team

-CVGT Australia has a diverse workforce of people who believe in our purpose of connecting more people to meaningful work.
+CVGT Employment has a diverse workforce of people who believe in our purpose of connecting more people to meaningful work.
 We are proud that our team brings the skills, passion and compassion to support the work we do.

-A career at CVGT Australia is more than just a job.
+A career at CVGT Employment is more than just a job.
 It is an opportunity to make a difference to people’s lives and make an impact in the many communities in which we live.
 Our team is close to 400 members and we are continuing to grow, offering many others the opportunity to join our team.

 Board of directors

 The Board of eight members is responsible for the governance and strategic oversight of the organisation.
 It is a professional and diverse team with a broad and complementary mix of skills and experience.

 Member of the Board since September 2017.
 Mr Bombardieri is a former General Manager of a large manufacturing and construction materials supply company based throughout regional Victoria and Southern New South Wales, and is presently employed as a Project Manager on a significant Victorian infrastructure development.
 He has also served as Shareholder, Director and Dealer Principal of a multi franchise regionally based automotive dealership for a number of years.
 Mr Bombardieri has 26 years of extensive commercial experience in leadership and manufacturing with a particular strength in business acquisition and integration.
 Mr Bombardieri is currently a member of the Finance Committee, St Therese’s Parish, Kennington and has previously served as Chairperson of a number of education sector governance Boards and Committees.